VineetaDwivedi/Analog_clock/README.md

 # Digital_clock
-This is a basic analog clock built in cpp
+This is a basic digital clock built in cpp.